Considerations on the suppression of charged particles and $\pi^0$ in high energy heavy ion collisions: Relative suppression in terms of

 For energies where the $p_T$ spectra in pp collisions were not measured, the suppression was studied in terms of $R_{CP}$, i.e. the ratio of charged particle $p_T$ spectra at a given centrality to the $p_T$ spectrum in peripheral collisions, each of them divided by the corresponding average number of the binary collisions:

 for each centrality in A-A collisions.

-For a better comparison of the $R_{CP}$ values as a function of $\langle N_{part} \rangle$, the peripheral centrality of reference was chosen to be the same for all systems and all energies, i.e $\langle N_{part}\rangle$=30.
-The $R_{CP}$ estimated in this way is represented in Figure \ref{fig-16} for the same systems and energies.
-The values corresponding to the most central collisions for Au-Au and Pb-Pb are, within the error bars, the same.
-As for the $R_{AA}$ case, due to the same reasons, using experimental data, we estimated the $R_{CP}^N$:
+For a better comparison of the $R_{CP}$ values as a function of $\langle N_{part} \rangle$, the peripheral collision of reference was chosen to be the same for all systems and all energies, i.e $\langle N_{part}\rangle$=30.
+The $R_{CP}$ estimated in this way is represented in Figure \ref{fig-17} for the same systems and energies.
+As in the case of $R_{AA}$, due to the same reasons, using experimental data, we estimated the $R_{CP}^N$:

-The $R_{CP}^N$ suppression as a function of $\langle N_{part} \rangle$ (Figure \ref{fig-17}) is the same at all values of $\langle N_{part} \rangle$ for all the heavy systems, Au-Au, Xe-Xe and Pb-Pb, although the difference in the collision energies is $\sim$ 14-27 times higher energy at LHC than at RHIC, between the LHC energies being a factor of $\sim$2.
-The linear dependence as a function of $\langle N_{part} \rangle$ follows from the linear dependence observed in $R_{AA}^N$.
+The $R_{CP}^N$ suppression as a function of $\langle N_{part} \rangle$ (Figure \ref{fig-18}) is the same at all values of $\langle N_{part} \rangle$ for all the heavy systems, Au-Au, Xe-Xe and Pb-Pb, although the difference in the collision energies is $\approx$ 14-27 times higher at LHC than at RHIC and between the LHC energies is a factor of $\approx$ 2.
+The linear dependence as a function of $\langle N_{part} \rangle$ follows the linear dependence observed in $R_{AA}^N$.